ohenley/COVID-19_Simulator/README.md

 ## Status
 - Usable, WIP.
 - Works on MS-Windows-10
-- Not working on Linux (planned as Qt and Ada are both portable)
+- Works on Ubuntu Linux 18.04 LTS (not with native packages but using the libraries provided by [upstream qt5ada](https://r3fowwcolhrzycn2yzlzzw-on.drv.tw/AdaStudio/qtada/qt5ada.html))

 ## Prerequisites
 - MS-Windows platform